 Foreign Language and Areas Studies (FLAS) Fellowships

-The Institute for Global studies offers FLAS fellowships to Graduate students for the study of less commonly taught foreign languages (including Arabic, Chinese, Danish, Dutch, Finnish, French, German, Hebrew, Hindi, Hmong, Icelandic, Italian, Japanese, Korean, modern Greek, Norwegian, Polish, Portuguese, Russian, Spanish, Swahili, Swedish, Turkish, Urdu, and Vietnamese).
+The Institute for Global studies offers FLAS fellowships to graduate students for the study of less commonly taught foreign languages (including Arabic, Chinese, Danish, Dutch, Finnish, French, German, Hebrew, Hindi, Hmong, Icelandic, Italian, Japanese, Korean, modern Greek, Norwegian, Polish, Portuguese, Russian, Spanish, Swahili, Swedish, Turkish, Urdu, and Vietnamese).
 These fellowships can be used for the summer or for the academic year.
 Only US citizens are eligible.
 The department may nominate up to four students.

 Harold Leonard Memorial Fellowship In Film Study

 The purpose of the Leonard Fellowship in Film Study is to provide stipend support for an academic year of well-defined research or study in which film history, criticism, theory, or aesthetics is the major focus of the research.
-Students may propose a program of research, such as that which would lead to a dissertation, or course of study in which the major focus will be film.
+Students may propose a program of research, such as that which would lead to a dissertation or course of study in which the major focus will be film.
 The film study program does not support film production projects.
-It offers a $23,000 stipend, plus tuition and subsidized health insurance for the academic year.
-This fellowship does not require nomination from the applicant's department.
+It offers a $25,000 stipend, plus tuition and subsidized health insurance for the academic year.
+This fellowship does not require a nomination from the applicant's department.